 Beginning at a very young age, my parents included me in the allergy process.
 My mom would say, “What should we make sure to bring with us before we go to Sara’s house?” and point to the medicine bag with my epinephrine.
 Modeling and role playing were a significant part of my growing up.
 My mom would show me what labels and ingredients looked like before I could even read them.
 We would practice what to say and how to ask for help.
 This was a way of teaching me the tools that I would need to gain independence, while also including me in the process.
 More likely than not, each day you are with your child communicating to someone about their allergies.
 It is just part of the territory that is entrusted to you as a parent of an Allergic Reactor.
 When your child is old enough to understand, you should be modeling how to communicate about their allergies with others.
 This may include having them show off their awesome multi-colored medicine bag or having them say the foods they don’t eat.
 Children need to be shown what to do to stay safe, so just like teaching them to look both ways when crossing the street, you should also be showing them ways to stay safe with their allergies.

-#2: Always carry Epi-pens and Benedryl (…and maybe even an inhaler)
+#2: Always carry epinephrine and antihistamines (…and maybe even an inhaler)

 #3: Make sure your Allergic Reactor wears a Medic Alert bracelet

 As far back as I can remember, a Medic Alert bracelet has adorned my wrist.
 It certainly was never the most fashionable piece of jewelry I owned, but it was the safest.
 I still wear one, and although I know there are now more stylish versions, to me it seems the more easily recognizable the better!
 When I lived in Italy for three years, I even had one made with my allergies in Italian.
 The bracelet is a part of me, just like my allergies.
 It doesn’t make me, but it could save me, just like it could save your child!